Although smartphones contain a host of valuable metals, getting at them is the tricky bit. Emma Davies reports

 Smelting is not the only way to recycle electronic waste.
 There is increasing interest in using hydrometallurgical techniques to recover CRMs, for example from phones.
 Hydro-based systems benefit from a lower initial investment and being able to process smaller quantities of recyclable material than smelting processes, says Bernd Kopacek, who heads the Austrian Society for Systems Engineering and Automation in Vienna.

 Kopacek is also responsible for business development at Austrian company ResouTech, which has designed and built hydro-based plants to recover metals from waste items.
 Materials including shredded circuit boards are treated with strong acids.
-Hydrogen peroxide is added as a reducing agent, followed by thiourea to dissolve gold and silver.
+Hydrogen peroxide is added as an oxidising agent, followed by thiourea to dissolve gold and silver.

 In 2015, ResouTech set up a stationary hydrometallurgical recycling plant in Italy.
 Meanwhile, the company also has a mobile plant to recycle precious and rare metals.
 This is essentially housed in a shipping container which can be transported as necessary.
 The mobile plant began operating in Romania in 2016 and is currently located near Rome in Italy.
 The company has yet to begin recycling mobile electronics but Kopacek envisages that they will be processed separately.